usrk04134-droid/adapt/adaptio/src/main/calibration/docs/calibration_class_diagram.md

 - ModelExtract: Called by the Solver implementation class during the solve phase when extracting the model parameters

-- CalibrationSolver: Called once when the automatic movement/measurement phase has been completed.
-The call contains data for LeftPosition, RightPosition, GridPositions, ScannerBracketAngle, WeldObjectRadius, ABW points.
-It returns the model parameters which will be stored to database and set using the ModelConfig interface. end note
+- CalibrationSolver: Called when the calibration sequence has been completed.
+The call contains ABW points, ScannerBracketAngle, WeldObjectRadius, and returns model parameters for storage and use in the ModelConfig interface.

+- CalibrationHandlers: Handlers implement specific calibration procedures (CW or LW) and subscribe to their own WebHMI messages.

+end note